Using the Stock Turn KPI to Optimise your Inventory Management

-- The Dilemma of too much Data
+- The dilemma of too much inventory management data

 - What’s important and what’s optional?

-- What’s the best stock turn rate?
+- What’s the formula for calculating stock turn?

-The Dilemma of too much Data
+The dilemma of too much inventory management data

 What’s important and what’s optional?

 Every company will tailor its data strategy to its own operational processes, so the optimal setup will change from company to company.
 Even within the same supply chain, different companies will track different data sets and use different parameters.
 It’s therefore important that every stakeholder in the supply chain understands and interprets the data in the same way.